 - A risk-based inspection system needs to be dynamic in order to respond to changes in trade patterns within and between years.
 This means occasional inspection of commodity by country combinations that have been traditionally considered low risk should be conducted as it is necessary to periodically monitor for changes in risk. - Quarantine pests are not equal in the risk they pose.
-The risk will partly be determined by the species but also by the life stage present. - Some types of traded commodities are inherently more risky (e.g., plants for planting) than others (e.g., fruits or vegetables), because they provide more opportunities for the continued development and spread of the pest.
+The risk will partly be determined by the species but also by the life stage present. - Some types of traded commodities are inherently more risky (e.g., plants for planting) than others (e.g., fruits or vegetables), because they provide more opportunities for the continued development and spread of the pest. - A truly Risk-Based Sampling scheme would need to incorporate infestation level, the risk related to pests that are known and anticipated to be associated with consignments, and an assessment of the risk relating to specific pathways.

-&lt;sup>8 https://secure.fera.defra.gov.uk/phiw/riskRegister/index.cfm
+7 https://secure.fera.defra.gov.uk/phiw/riskRegister/index.cfm